 A limited number of courses are available to auditors.
-Students enrolled in the Manhattanville Auditing program may take up to two courses per academic year.
+Students enrolled in the Manhattanville Auditing program may take only one course per semester.
 Space is limited; acceptance into the program does not guarantee you will be able to take a course.
 Read the full guidelines and learn how to register for courses on the Course Highlights page.

 Applicants are encouraged to apply as soon as courses are posted, which is typically one month prior to the start of classes.
 Space is limited and seats are taken on a first-come, first-served basis.
 Learn more about the application processes in Admissions.

 Connect with Us

 Learn more about Auditing at Columbia University's School of Professional Studies.Request more information

 As admissions to our program are highly competitive, we encourage you to apply as soon as possible.
 Learn more about the application process, deadlines, and requirements.Learn more